JHiltbrand/HCAL_Trigger_Study/README.md

 --depth      = Make ntuples using depth averaged version of weights.
 --dataset    = A DAS-friendly path to a dataset.
 --updown     = Make ntuples with the up/down variation of the specified weights.
---schemes    = The filter scheme to be used for TP reconstruction.
+--scheme     = The filter scheme to be used for TP reconstruction.
 --crab       = Submit jobs to CRAB.
 --era        = Which era was the dataset created.
 --data       = Are we running on data?